R4wizard/best-rap-sounds/README.md

-# rap-horn package
+# better-rap-horn package

-Adds a rap air horn to Atom.

-Activate by pressing `f1`.
-Repeat.
+Press 'f1' to hammer slam that rap horn